navillasa/multi-cloud-llm-router/blog/multi-cloud-llm-router-journey.md

 1. **Go is fantastic for infrastructure tools** - The concurrency model and standard library made building the router straightforward
 2. **Pulumi's type safety is a game-changer** - Catching configuration errors at compile time saved hours of debugging
 3. **ArgoCD scales beautifully** - The app-of-apps pattern makes managing multiple clusters intuitive
-4. **CPU inference is cost-effective** - Quantized models on CPU can provide excellent price/performance
+4. **CPU inference with SPOT instances is incredibly cost-effective** - 90% savings while maintaining acceptable performance
+5. **Cost optimization requires careful configuration** - Small changes (t3.large→t3.small, on-demand→SPOT) dramatically impact economics

 ### Project Management
 1. **Incremental commits tell a story** - Breaking the work into logical chunks made the project much more maintainable
 2. **Documentation is crucial** - Writing comprehensive guides helped clarify the architecture
 3. **Setup automation is worth the investment** - The interactive scripts make the project accessible to new contributors
+4. **Cost analysis upfront prevents surprises** - Understanding pricing models early avoided expensive mistakes

+### Cost Optimization Journey
+1. **Initial setup was expensive** - t3.large on-demand would cost ~$70/month per cluster
+2. **SPOT instances provide massive savings** - 90% reduction in compute costs
+3. **Right-sizing matters** - t3.small provides adequate performance for learning/development
+4. **Region selection affects availability** - us-east-1 has better AZ coverage than us-west-2

 ## Next Steps

-The foundation is solid and ready for expansion.
-The immediate priority is completing the cloud deployment:
+The foundation is solid and cost-optimized.
+The immediate priority is completing the AWS deployment and expanding to other clouds:

-1. **Complete cloud deployment** - Deploy the working system to AWS, GCP, and Azure clusters
+1. **Deploy to AWS** - Complete the EKS deployment with cost-optimized t3.small SPOT instances
-2. **Validate multi-cloud routing** - Test the cost-aware routing across all three providers
+2. **Validate cost routing locally** - Test the cost calculation engine with real cluster metrics
-3. **Add more sophisticated models** (Phi-3, Llama 2) for production workloads
+3. **Add GCP and Azure clusters** - Deploy the patterns to complete the multi-cloud setup
+4. **Implement production models** (Phi-3 Mini, TinyLlama) for real workloads
-4. **Implement circuit breaker patterns** for improved reliability
+5. **Add circuit breaker patterns** for improved reliability in SPOT instance environment
-5. **Add request queueing** for handling traffic spikes
-6. **Build cost dashboards** in Grafana for financial monitoring
+6. **Build cost dashboards** in Grafana for financial monitoring and SPOT instance tracking
-7. **Implement A/B testing** capabilities for model experimentation
+7. **Implement auto-scaling** policies that work well with SPOT instance interruptions

 ## From Learning Project to Production System